dell/csm-docs/content/docs/replication/deployment/powerflex.md

 * `replication.storage.dell.com/remoteStorageClassName` points to the name of the remote storage class.
 If you are using replication with the multi-cluster configuration you can make it the same as the current storage class name.
-* `replication.storage.dell.com/remoteClusterID` represents ID of a remote cluster.
+* `replication.storage.dell.com/remoteClusterID` represents the ID of a remote cluster.
 It is the same id you put in the replication controller config map.
 * `replication.storage.dell.com/remoteSystem` is the name of the remote system as seen from the current PowerFlex instance.
 This parameter is the systemID of